School-of-Code-HQ/Clean-Code/README.md

 Here are a few of the most common settings:

-1 "singleQuote" - Choose between single and double-quotes.
+1. "singleQuote" - Choose between single and double-quotes.
-2 "semi" - Choose whether or not to include semicolons at the end of lines.
+2. "semi" - Choose whether or not to include semicolons at the end of lines.
-3 - Specify how many spaces you want a tab to insert.
+3. "tabWidth" - Specify how many spaces you want a tab to insert.

-#### step 4 — Creating a Prettier Configuration File
+#### Step 4 - Creating a Prettier Configuration File

 Create a new file called .prettierrc.extension with a js extensions.
 For example, to set up a JavaScript config file you would use: _.prettierrc.js_